 Where you’ll find it: Beef, pork, cheese, full-fat and 2% milk, butter, cream, and coconut and palm oils.

 How much is too much?
 More than 10 percent of your day’s calories (6 percent if you have heart disease), which would be about 13 g for someone on a 1,200-calorie diet.
+(See below for an example of what a day eating 10 percent saturated fat looks like.)

-Unsaturated Fat: Go for it!
+Unsaturated fat: go for it!

 Unsaturated fats are your friends.
 Swapping saturated fats for these advantageous fats (especially polyunsaturated fats) protects against heart disease and may even help you live longer.